Once More (Spandau Ballet song)

-"Once More" is a song by English new wave band Spandau Ballet, released as the second single from their 2009 acoustic album of the same name.
+"Once More" is a song by the English new wave band Spandau Ballet, released as the second single from their 2009 acoustic album of the same name.
 It reached number 82 on the UK Singles Chart and received mixed reviews.

 Background

 Spandau Ballet reunited in 2009, ten years after a disagreement over publishing royalties resulted in a court case and twenty years after the release of their last and least successful album, Heart Like a Sky.
 A tour was planned to mark the occasion along with an album of acoustic re-recordings of their biggest hits.
 Regarding the reunion, their saxophonist Steve Norman said, "[W]e bonded more than we ever have before, and it was important we did that."
 He found covering their own material to be beneficial in that "it kind of eased us into the studio process together.
 If we'd all gone into the studio and tried to have written songs together, it might have been a bit too much to handle at the time."
 He also explained that the record company wanted a new song for the album and that "the intention was really to build a bridge between now and the future of Spandau Ballet."